 10. Technology Adoption

 Staying up-to-date with technology can be challenging for small businesses, including those owned by Hispanic entrepreneurs.
-So, it is crucial to embrace digital tools and platforms for marketing and operations in today’s business landscape.
+So, embracing digital tools and platforms for marketing and operations in today’s business landscape is crucial.

 11. Scaling the Business